 Pupil-tracking will work with NGS mode only.
 It can work with all filters and grating combinations.
-However, at time of writing (September 2013) we have only tested the 25 mas scale $(0.8" \times 0.8"$ FOV).
-The 100 mas $(3.2" \times 3.2")$ and 250 mas $(8" \times 8")$ scales remain untested, but with these 2 scales the PSF will be under sampled.
+However, at time of writing (September 2013) we have only tested the 25 mas scale (0.8" x0.8" FOV).
+The 100 mas (3.2" x3.2") and 250 mas (8" x8") scales remain untested, but with these 2 scales the PSF will be under sampled.
 Therefore for most situations the 250mas scale is not suitable for S-ADI.
-The 100 mas scale may be usable but one should consider making sub-pixel offsets between exposures to have some some sampling of the PSF.

-The 25 mass scale has the disadvantage that, due to the small FOV ($0.8^{\prime\prime}~\times0.8^{\prime\prime}$), if the star is put at the centre of the FOV, then one can only find companions about $<0.3^{\prime\prime}~-0.4^{\prime\prime}$ from the primary.
-One can perhaps increase the distance a by placing the primary near one of the corners of the FOV, but that requires knowing beforehand where the secondary is, and secondly orientating the instrument in such a way that the secondary remains on the FOV during the field rotation.
+The 100 mas scale may be usable but one could consider making sub-pixel offsets between exposures to have some sampling of the PSF (or perhaps it is unnecessary).
+The 25 mass scale has the disadvantage that, due to the small FOV (0.8" \times 0.8"), if the star is put at the centre of the FOV, then one can only find companions about < 0.2" -0.4" from the primary.
+One can perhaps increase the distance a by placing the primary near one of the corners of the FOV (or even outside the FOV), but that requires knowing beforehand where the secondary is, and secondly orientating the instrument in such a way that the secondary remains on the FOV during the field rotation.
+Or one could consider moving the primary off the FOV during the exposure sequence, but to occasionally move it back within the FOV to check its position.
+This may also be useful for very bright primary stars.

 Note there is a difference between the way pupil-tracking is implemented in NACO and SINFONI.
-For NACO the instrument is automatically rotated in an orientation such that the telescope spiders (i.e. diffraction spikes) are always aligned to the x and y axes of the detector.
-For SINFONI we just simply stop the rotator of the instrument (after presetting to a user specified PA on sky), so the telescope spiders can be fixed at any orientation.
+For NACO the instrument is automatically rotated in an orientation such that the telescope M2 spiders (i.e. diffraction spikes) are always aligned to the x and y axes of the detector.
+For SINFONI the rotator of the instrument simply stops (after presetting to a user specified PA on sky), so the telescope spiders can be fixed at any orientation.
 It gives more flexibility for the user to choose where best to place the secondary, but at the expense of more work in preparation.

-The small FOV and the large pixels (spaxels) also means that you will need a fairly large field rotation (> 30 degrees) to do S-ADI properly.
+The combination of small FOV and the large pixels (spaxels) also means that you will need a fairly large field rotation (>30 degrees) to avoid self-subtraction.
 Note also because the spaxels of SINFONI are rectangular (twice as tall as wide), one gets more sampling if the secondary is placed near 12 or 6 o'clock on the FOV.
+Keeping the secondary moving mainly along an image slice (i.e. moving mainly horizontally on the FOV) also minimise the effects of image distortion and reconstruction.

-Another major restriction (compared with NACO) is the need to avoid persistence on the detector; which means one should keep the mean count in the spectral continuum below about 8000 AUDs, or a K mag of $> \sim 6 - 7$ mag.
-Given the minimum DIT is 0.83 seconds and frames are read out individually (ie no cube mode), it may be tricky to find targets which are appropriate.
-There is no coronograph on SINFONI, and persistence must be avoided since it can last for many days, ruining the observations of the other observers.
+Another major restriction (compared with NACO) is the need to avoid persistence on the detector; which means one should keep the mean count in the spectral continuum below about 8000 AUDs, or a K mag of $> \sim 4.3$ mag (for the 25mas scale with K and minimum DIT); note that since the 250mas and 100mas scales are used during the acquisition, the actual limit will be closer to $K \sim 6$ mag to avoid causing persistence during the acquisition.
+Given the minimum DIT is 0.83 seconds and frames are read out individually (i.e. no cube mode), it may be tricky to find targets which are appropriate.
+There is no coronograph on SINFONI, and persistence must be avoided since in the worst case it can last for many days, ruining the observations of the other observers.
+One strategy to minimise persistence affecting the observations of other users is to ask for the observations to be done at the end of the night.